 Figure 6.1: IC Guide (a) detailed diagram and (b) isometric view.

 In Figure 6.1, the IC guide is depicted in (a) a detailed diagram showing features and (b) an isometric view for a real life rendering.
-The component tube would fit in the center of the guide in the ”Guide Path”.
-Gaps were added for an IR LED and IR phototransistor so the rail could be monitored by the ”Gap for sensor”.
+The component tube would fit in the centre of the guide in the "Guide Path”.
+Gaps were added for an IR LED and IR phototransistor so the rail could be monitored by the "Gap for sensor”.
 This sensor would be able to detect if the level of the IC’s in the tube were below the height of the gap, providing information about the stock level of the tube.
-Holes for screws were added to allow for tightening of the structure to grip onto the tube at ”Hole to tighten grip”.
+Holes for screws were added to allow for tightening of the structure to grip onto the tube at "Hole to tighten grip”.
 Two holes were made at different heights to distribute the load of the screws, reducing the pressure applied at each point and thereby preventing failure of the IC Guide through cracking or snapping.
 This was tested with a mock build, which showed signs of fatigue with only one compression hole.
-A lip was added at the bottom to properly align it with the delivery mechanisms’ structure, shown as ”Lip for alignment”.
-Holes on the feet were also added to fasten the guide to the delivery mechanisms’ structure, shown as ”foot for stability” and ”Hole for screw”.
+A lip was added at the bottom to properly align it with the delivery mechanisms’ structure, shown as "Lip for alignment”.
+Holes on the feet were also added to fasten the guide to the delivery mechanisms’ structure, shown as "foot for stability” and "Hole for screw”.

 This version was deemed unusable, as tubes of varying thickness were encountered, making it impossible for the delivery mechanism to operate reliably.
 This was caused by the guide squeezing the tubes and causing a jam in the tube.